ShanghaiEyevolutionTechnology/EvoBinoSDK-samples/README.md

 The EvoBinoSDK tutorials and samples that demonstrate the API features and code.

+SampleEvoToAvi - This sample shows how to convert .evo file to .avi file.

+SampleEvoToImageSequences - This sample shows how to convert .evo file to image sequence files.

 SampleGetIMUData - This sample shows how to get all types of IMU data by EvoBino SDK.

 SampleHelloWorld - A basic tutorials that explains how to build an application with the EvoBino SDK on Windows and Linux platforms.

+SampleObstacleDetection - This sample shows how to use obstacle detection functions provided by EvoBino SDK.

 SampleSaveEvo - This sample shows how to save evo file by EvoBino SDK.